 5 Critical Steps Of The Decision-making Process

 Therefore, the choices we make must be considered carefully by taking the right steps before making the final decision.
 But how to do that?.
-Let us first understand what decision making is before we dwell into the steps of decision making process.
+Let us first understand what decision-making is before we dwell on the stages of the decision-making process.

 What is Decision-making?

 According to the Oxford Advanced Learner's Dictionary, the term decision-making means deciding about something important, especially in a group of people or organizations.